Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 Here is how to interpret the above scheme:
 - `m`: This is the master extended key for the wallet.
 - `/`: Whenever you see this, we are deriving a new child key.
 - `purpose'`: The purpose specifies the wallet structure.
-The value in the purpose field typically reflects the BIP that describes the wallet scheme for that output type.
-For example, `m/84'` would mean that this wallet structure follows the derivation scheme described in [BIP 84](https://bips.dev/84/) and uses Pay-To-Witness-Public-Key-Hash (P2WPKH) serialization format.
-Since there is a `'`, we know this path is hardened.
+The value in this field reflects the BIP that describes the wallet scheme for a specific output type.
+For example, `m/84'` means that this wallet structure follows the derivation scheme described in [BIP 84](https://bips.dev/84/) and uses Pay-To-Witness-Public-Key-Hash (P2WPKH) serialization format.
+Since there is a `'`, we know this path is [hardened](https://learnmeabitcoin.com/technical/keys/hd-wallets/extended-keys/#extended-private-key-hardened).
 - `coin_type'`: This represents the cryptocurrency that we're derving keys for.
-A coin type path was included so that hardware wallets can support multiple cryptocurrencies using a single seed.
+A coin type path was included in the BIP so that hardware wallets can support multiple cryptocurrencies using a single seed.
 For example, `0` is Bitcoin, `1` is also Bitcoin (Not mainnet, so testnet, regtest, etc.), `2` is Litecoin.
 You can see the list [here](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
 - `account'`: This allows wallet users to create separate "accounts" to separate their funds.
 - `receiving/change`: This field separates into a **receiving** (`0`) index and **change** (`1`) index such that users can generate separate addresses, depending on if they are receiving payments or generating change addresses.
 NOTE: these are **normal children**, meaning they will have corresponding **extended public keys** which can derive child public keys without needing to know the private key.
 - `index`: The index field specifies the actual keys used to generate addresses and receive bitcoin.
 The above levels in the HD wallet provide the structure that ultimately points to one of these keys, enabling efficient and deterministic organization.

+Fun Fact: The above key derivation scheme is actually very similar to how the [Lightning Network Deamon (LND)](https://github.com/lightningnetwork/lnd) derives Lightning keys.

 ### Implementing Our Wallet
 We'll leverage the HD wallet structure to build our Lightning wallet, as this will enable us to derive all of the keys we need from a single seed.
 Below is an image depicting our wallet architecture.